 I cannot imagine a scenario where a designer would not want feedback that would improve the overall design and improve manufacturability.
 I also cannot imagine a scenario where a fabricator would not be happy to provide that feedback.
 What I can easily imagine is the impact this improved communication could have on circuit performance, yields, manufacturability, and time to market.

 This is an exciting time in the industry.
 Semi-additive and modified semi-additive PCB processes are being implemented, opening fabrication capabilities that were not previously available, with a significant impact on PCB design.
 New materials are being released at a rapid pace.
 The advancements all provide benefits but also come with a learning curve.

 My recommendation for successfully navigating that learning curve is to start a dialog with your fabricator as early in the design process as possible.
 Reach out to learn more about the process or materials that are not familiar.
 What is the best way to add those requirements to a fabrication drawing?
 What are the potential challenges to manufacturing with these new processes or materials?
 How can the design maximize these benefits?

 Learning, understanding, and working together will save time, money, and likely plenty of headaches with technology that is new and “outside of the box.”

-This article originally appeared in the September 2017 issue of The PCB Magazine, click here.
+This column originally appeared in the December 2020 issue of Design007 Magazine.